Contents

 Setting up your own hair salon has the potential to be a rewarding business.
 However, it’s essential to follow correct regulations to make sure your business is compliant and well-protected.

-In this article, we’ll discuss regulations that impact hair dressing in Queensland (if your hairdressing business operates in NSW, the laws will be slightly different).
+In this article, we’ll take a look at Queenslands hairdressing regulations in 2025 (if your hairdressing business operates in NSW, the laws will be slightly different).

 Keep reading to find out more.